BCG-X-Official/sklearndf/sphinx/source/tutorials.rst

 ------------------------------

-Start exploring the tutorial right away by clicking on the section links below, and start running the code for yourself by running/downloading the notebook :download:`here <tutorial/sklearndf_tutorial.ipynb>`.
+Start exploring the tutorial right away by clicking on the section links below, and start running the code for yourself by downloading the notebook :download:`here <tutorial/sklearndf_tutorial.ipynb>`.

 .. toctree::